 Rep. Beyer’s signature work as lieutenant governor included advocacy for Virginians with disabilities and ensuring protections for Virginia’s most vulnerable populations as the Commonwealth reformed its welfare system in the mid-1990s.
 Rep. Beyer was Virginia’s Democratic Nominee for governor in 1997.

 After leaving office, Rep. Beyer spent fourteen years as Chair of Jobs for Virginia Graduates, a highly successful high school dropout prevention program, and was active for a decade on the board of the D.C.
 Campaign to Prevent Teen Pregnancy.
 As Chair of the Virginia Economic Recovery Commission, he helped pass permanent pro-business reforms and was co-founder of the Northern Virginia Technology Council.

 An active leader in Democratic politics, Don served as: the Virginia Chair of both the Clinton-Gore and Kerry-Edwards campaigns, the Treasurer and Virginia Chair for Howard Dean, Finance Chairman with Mark Warner’s Forward Together campaign, and Mid-Atlantic Finance Chair for President Obama.

-Don has four children, Clara, Grace, Don, and Stephanie, and two grandchildren, Ava and Will.
+Rep. Beyer has four children and two grandchildren.
 He and his wife Megan live in Alexandria, Virginia.